 "I want it all and I want it now!"
-Queen sang and probably had in mind the biggest trade-off dilemma of Scope vs. Time.
+Queen sings and probably had in mind the biggest trade-off dilemma of Scope vs. Time.

 We are the gate keepers, the doormen who let features inside and then shuts the door behind them.
 We set the point in time, we put the foot in the door and say to all the rest "you shall not pass".

-What should be the trade-off between addressing present pain-points and pushing future plans?
+What should be the trade-off between addressing present pain-points and pursuing future plans?
 What is the perfect mix?

 The question can even be more complex when the 'here and now' that you are required to address actually contradicts the strategy and direction the product is headed towards.

 Low hanging fruits are always tempting.
 Are they worthwhile?
 More than thorough-comprehensive work?

 And on the same note, is it worthwhile building something you know will eventually be re-built or even EOL?

 Well, I won't surprise anyone when I'll say there are no bulletproof answers for these questions.
 Knowing them would be a good place to start though.